• Skip to primary navigation

 History of Abseiling, Rules, Equipment and details of Abseiling

 The first time, the games got popular in the United States, and then in the United Kingdom.
-The USA created the rappelling terms and both are understood, but, the sport is preferred correctly.
+The USA created the rappelling terms, and both are understood, but the sport is referred to correctly.

 Table of Contents